 Case examiners don’t issue warnings to people who don’t accept the concerns about their practice.
-If the nurse or midwife disputes concerns that could be serious enough to affect their fitness to practise, the case will need to be resolved by the Fitness to Practise Committee.
+If the nurse, midwife or nursing associate disputes concerns that could be serious enough to affect their fitness to practise, the case will need to be resolved by the Fitness to Practise Committee.
 The Committee has powers to impose restrictions on nurses or midwives, which may be needed if the concern is serious, and there’s been no reflection, insight, or steps taken to remedy the concerns.

 Not currently impaired but some action still needed

 The kinds of concerns that are capable of impairing someone’s fitness to practise are set out in our seriousness guidance.
 Warnings are generally more suitable for concerns about attitudes, values or behaviours, and in some cases, the examples we identify in our guidance on serious concerns that could cause harm if not put right may actually raise underlying concerns about these kinds of issues.

-Some examples of the kind of case where it’s the nurse or midwife’s values attitudes, values or behaviours that led to failures to provide safe and effective care might include:
+Some examples of the kind of case where it’s the nurse, midwife or nursing associate’s values attitudes, values or behaviours that led to failures to provide safe and effective care might include: